ACCESS-NRI/access-om3-configs/documentation/docs/pages/Run_MOM6_CICE6_WW3_config.md

 # Running the MOM6–CICE6–WW3 Coupled Model

-This guide provides a clear and simplified workflow for running the coupled **MOM6–CICE6–WW3** model in ACCESS-OM3 using **prebuilt executables** and existing configuration repositories.
+This guide provides a workflow for running the coupled **MOM6–CICE6–WW3** model in ACCESS-OM3 using **prebuilt executables** and existing configuration input files.
 It assumes **no local builds or compilation**.

 ---